drjjw/smh-chatbot/docs/BATCH-TRAINING-GUIDE.md

 1. ✅ Validates all documents and PDFs exist
 2. ✅ Adds documents to database registry
 3. ✅ Updates build.js with PDF paths
+4. ✅ **Optionally skips existing documents** (`--skip-existing` flag)
-4. ✅ Trains with OpenAI embeddings
+5. ✅ Trains with OpenAI embeddings
-5. ✅ Trains with local embeddings
+6. ✅ Trains with local embeddings
-6. ✅ Generates comprehensive summary report
+7. ✅ Generates comprehensive summary report

+**Key Feature:** Use `--skip-existing` to avoid retraining documents that are already in your database, saving time and API costs.

 ## Quick Start